formtools/core/README.md

 - Upgrade Smarty
 - Convert the codebase to object oriented
 - move database interaction to use PDO

+Right now it's well into the Alpha.
+The plan is to update all modules and the API for FT3 support and once everything is stable, go to Beta.
+At that stage I'll work on adding an upgrade path from FT2.

 ### PHP version compatibility